dhtech/snmpexporter/README.md

 This product was previously called snmpcollector when it was part of the bigger monitoring system called "dhmon".
-It is nowadays fully standalone and should not have very few if any ties back to DreamHack.
+It is nowadays fully standalone and should have very few if any ties back to DreamHack.

 ## What it is